Last Modified: 22 Jun 2013

 If your country of residence has a Burma embassy the process should be straight forward.
 But for some nationalities you may be requested to provide a letter of invitation from a local Burmese ground operator.
 In such cases please contact Intrepid to attain this letter and we will forward to you.

-Visas on arrival to Burma are available, but official laws regarding visas on arrival often change suddenly - we DO NOT recommend visas on arrival.
-Wherever possible you should obtain your visa prior to departure.
+Visas on arrival to Burma are currently unavailable.
+You should obtain your visa prior to departure.
 In special circumstances, Intrepid can help to provide a visa on arrival, and only if there is no Burmese Embassy in your home country.
 We also cannot help with a visa on arrival if you are within a month of departure.
 If you would like us to help with visa on arrival, please contact us.

 Issues on your trip